elcuervo/gerbil/README.md

   // Test async code.
   //
   // Using the async function you can control the status of the test.
 This is
-  // really usefull when you are testing callbacks.
+  // really useful when you are testing callbacks.
   // But remember, it's your responsability to end() the test.
   'should be able to test asyncronous code': function(g) {
     var asyncStuff = function() {